Healthdirect Free Australian health advice you can count on.

 • Some medicines work almost immediately, but with others, it may be weeks before you notice a difference.

-• Ask your doctor or pharmacist if the medicine is on the PBS.
-If it's not, you will need to pay the full price.
+• Ask your doctor or pharmacist if the medicine is on the Pharmaceutic Benefits Scheme (PBS), and if it's not, you will need to pay the full price.

 Asking questions about your treatment or medicine is important to help you understand your options.